Distrinet-TACOS/documentation/pta/main.md

 ## Example PTA

 This example shows a simple PTA that prints some text when called from the normal world.
+This example is only applicable to a QEMU environment and will thus only be built when QEMU is the target platform.

 ``` c++
 // File: optee_os/core/pta/testpta.c